 The Mercedes-Benz museum is the number one address for automotive history.
-Its parking lot is therefore exactly the right location to test AVP, the world’s first infrastructure-supported solution that provides an automatic drive-up and park service, in real-life dual operating mode.
-The intelligent technology required for the parking lot infrastructure is provided by Bosch.
-The vehicles equipped with the corresponding technology are from Mercedes.
+Its parking lot is therefore exactly the right location to test automated valet parking, the world’s first infrastructure-supported solution that provides an automatic drive-up and park service.
+Bosch provides the intelligent technology required for the parking garage infrastructure.
+This technology supports mixed-mode traffic, i.e. both automated valet parking and manually steered vehicles.
+The vehicles equipped with the corresponding technology are from Mercedes-Benz.
 Together, these two partners have defined the interface between infrastructure and vehicle, and have adapted sensor technology and vehicle software accordingly.
-The driverless parking space finder is activated using a smartphone app.
-One touch — and the future of automated driving is within reach at the museum’s parking garage.
-Thanks to the high level of safety provided by the infrastructure technology — including for mixed-mode traffic comprised of AVP and manually steered vehicles — the gradual introduction of AVP will soon be reality.

 Fast, safe, driverless

 Parking your car yourself is a thing of the past — automated valet parking has no need for a driver.
 Automated valet parking allows the vehicle to be left at the drop-off area of the parking garage without further ado, and all the driver needs to do is activate the smartphone app.
 This establishes digital contact with the parking garage, and the route to a free parking spot is computed.
 The parking spot that the system will aim for is selected to suit the vehicle’s size.